 Bali is one of the most exciting places on the earth.
 And as exciting as it is above ground, look underwater and explore the fascinating marine life of the island.
 If scuba diving isn’t for you, then snorkeling is great way to explore what lies beneath.

-Snorkeling Bali is a once in a lifetime experience.
-What makes it so unique is that most of the beaches which people go snorkeling are part of the Coral Triangle, one of the most famous features in the world.
+Snorkeling in Bali is a once-in-a-lifetime experience.
+What makes it so unique is that most of the beaches where people go snorkeling are part of the Coral Triangle, one of the most famous features in the world.
 This, therefore, means that when you go snorkeling, you stand to get an opportunity to see up-close some of the world’s rarest marine life, exotic kinds of fish and sunken coral gardens.
 It is no wonder that some of the spots here are looked at as being the most biodiverse places on earth.

 Another common snorkeling spot is Padang Bai which is located on the mid-east coast.
 Its Blue Lagoon is a special feature to Padang Bai.
 Whereas it is not a lagoon but rather a shallow reef, it has grown to become a unique snorkeling spot in Bali.
 There are plenty of tropical fish that can be seen at this place.

 Nusu Lembongan is a charming island, lieing just off the coast of Bali.
 It features an array of marine life.
 On the neighboring island of Nusu Penida is the Manta Point, where you often get to see the rare yet impressive manta rays.
 These giant fish, which have been found be very human-friendly, usually show up on the higher side of the waters so that certain parasites can eat on its skin.